sanzor/Ctesiphon/README.md

     }
 ```

-- `ISubscriber`is a component of`StackExchangeRedis`library and  is used`subscribe/unsubscribe`to different channels.
+- `ISubscriber`is a component of [StackExchangeRedis](https://github.com/StackExchange/StackExchange.Redis)  and  is used to subscribe/unsubscribe on redis channels.
 In doing so we need to provide in both operations the handler which is`OnRedisMessageHandler`.
-- `IDatabase` is a component of `StackExchangeRedis` library and is used for all redis commands.In our case , for each client we will store in redis a hashset containing the subscribed channels.All CRUD operations over the hashset will be done using this variable.
+- `IDatabase` is a also a  component of [StackExchangeRedis](https://github.com/StackExchange/StackExchange.Redis) and is used for all redis commands.In our case , for each client we will store in redis a hashset containing the subscribed channels.All CRUD operations over the hashset will be done using this variable.
 - `outboundTask` - the task that runs the outbound flow ( taking messages from the queue and pushing them over the websocket)

 #### Message Handler